BP: Other locations

 BP operates in Iraq as part of the joint venture Rumaila Operating Organization in the Rumaila oil field, the world's fourth largest oilfield, where it produced over 1 Moilbbl/d of oil equivalent in 2011.
 A BBC investigation found in 2022 that waste-gas was being burned as close as 350 meters from people's homes.
 A leaked report from Ministry of Health (Iraq) blamed air pollution for 20% rise in cancer in Basra between 2015 and 2018.
 The Iraqi Ministry of Health has banned its employees from speaking about the health damage.
 Iraqi Environment Minister Jassem al-Falahi later admitted that "pollution from oil production is the main reason for increases in local cancer rates."
+In February 2025, BP signed a $25 billion deal to redevelop four oil and gas fields in Kirkuk, Iraq.

 In Oman, BP currently has a 60% participation interest in Block 61.
 Block 61 is one of Oman's largest gas blocks with a daily production capacity of 1.5 billion cubic feet of gas and more than 65,000 barrels of condensate.
 It covers around 3,950 km in central Oman and contains the largest tight gas development in the Middle East.
 On 1 February 2021, BP inked a deal to sell 20% participating interest in Block 61 to Thailand's PTT Exploration and Production Public Company Ltd. (PTTEP) for a total of $2.6 billion.
 Upon closure of the sale, the BP will remain the block's operator with a 40% interest.

+Prior to March 2021, BP operated the Kwinana refinery in Western Australia, which was the country's largest refinery, supplying about 70% of Western Australia's fuel needs.
+The former refinery, located on Cockburn Sound, was converted to an import terminal and, as of 2025, was transitioning into a biorefinery and green hydrogen production facility.
+But in 2025 BP announced it was ending its role in producing hydrogen in the region.